JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 end
 ```

 The first subpath is counterclockwise, the second subpath is clockwise and thus forms a hole when you fill the path.
+(See [Nonzero winding rule](https://en.wikipedia.org/wiki/Nonzero-rule) for details.)

 ## Not just fill and stroke